vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ## Installing plugin locally

 While working on your plugin, you need to test it and check how it works locally on a project using Vue CLI.
-You can use an existing project or create a new one just for testing purposes
+You can use an existing project or create a new one just for testing purposes:

 ```bash
 vue create test-app